pankajyadav05/go-sr/README.md

 # Assignment: Golang Distributed Real-time Trading System

-Create a system that can handle a lot of trade orders at once, coming from different places, and process them quickly.
+Create a system in Golang that can handle a lot of trade orders at once, coming from different places, and process them quickly.

 ## Requirements: